Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/_index.md

 title: "Creating transfer templates:  Start here"
 linkTitle: "Creating transfer templates"
 weight: 180
---- This book describes parameters for creating a SEND, as well as file naming conventions.
+---This book describes parameters for creating a SEND, as well as file naming conventions.
 This topic describes restrictions for CFTSEND parameters.

-This book is comprised of the following topics and sub- books.
+This book is comprised of the following topics and sub-books.

 | Topic  | Description  |
 | --- | --- |